Peach Cobbler Recipe – Easy Old Fashioned Southern Recipe

 • Place the baking dish in the preheated oven and bake for 45-50 minutes, or until the cobbler topping turns golden brown and the peach juices bubble around the edges.

-• Once baked, remove the peach cobbler from the oven and allow it to cool for a few minutes.
-Serve warm with a generous scoop of vanilla ice cream on top, letting it melt into the cobbler for a truly delightful experience.
+• Serve warm with a generous scoop of vanilla ice cream on top, letting it melt into the cobbler for a truly delightful treat.

 Video